-Mitigation measures developed to address impacts on biological and aquatic resources will also reduce significant temporary and permanent impacts on water quality, including impacts associated with groundwater inflow into tunnels during construction.
-Mitigation measures for biological and aquatic resources are presented and described in Section 3.7, Biological and Aquatic Resources.
-The following mitigation measures will contribute to the mitigation of significant impacts on water quality and groundwater:
+Mitigation measures developed to address impacts on public utilities and energy, as well as on biological and aquatic resources, would also reduce significant temporary and permanent impacts on water quality, including impacts associated with groundwater inflow into tunnels during construction.
+Mitigation measures for public utilities and energy are presented and described in Section 3.6, Public Utilities and Energy, and mitigation for biological and aquatic resources are presented and described in Section 3.7, Biological and Aquatic Resources.
+The following mitigation measures would contribute to the mitigation of significant impacts on water quality and groundwater:

-- BIO-MM#1: Prepare and Implement a Restoration and Revegetation Plan - BIO-MM#3: Establish Environmentally Sensitive Areas and Nondisturbance Zones - BIO-MM#4: Conduct Monitoring of Construction Activities - BIO-MM#9: Prepare and Implement a Groundwater Adaptive Management and Monitoring Plan - BIO-MM#25: Prepare Plan for Dewatering and Water Diversions - BIO-MM#71: Restore Temporary Riparian Habitat Impacts - BIO-MM#72: Provide Compensatory Mitigation for Permanent Impacts on Riparian Habitat - BIO-MM#73: Restore Aquatic Resources Subject to Temporary Impacts - BIO-MM#74: Prepare and Implement a Compensatory Mitigation Plan (CMP) for Impacts on Aquatic Resources
+- PUE-MM#1: Replace Percolation Ponds at SCRWA Treatment Plant (Alternatives 1 and 2) - BIO-MM#1: Prepare and Implement a Restoration and Revegetation Plan - BIO-MM#3: Establish Environmentally Sensitive Areas and Nondisturbance Zones - BIO-MM#4: Conduct Monitoring of Construction Activities - BIO-MM#9: Prepare and Implement a Groundwater Adaptive Management and Monitoring Plan - BIO-MM#25: Prepare Plan for Dewatering and Water Diversions - BIO-MM#71: Restore Temporary Riparian Habitat Impacts - BIO-MM#72: Provide Compensatory Mitigation for Permanent Impacts on Riparian Habitat - BIO-MM#73: Restore Aquatic Resources Subject to Temporary Impacts - BIO-MM#74: Prepare and Implement a Compensatory Mitigation Plan (CMP) for Impacts on Aquatic Resources